usegalaxy-eu/WallE/README.md

-# malware-detection
+# WALL·E
+Keep your Galaxy job working directories (JWDs) clean.
 Python script that fetches (toolname filtered) running jobs, calculates checksums for all files in the jobworking directory and compares them to a database.
+Deployed with Ansible.

 ## Dependencies
 This role expect several requirements.